fcamichel/reactnd-project-UdaciCards/README.md

 3. run ```yarn start```
 4. now you can then select if you want to use a simulator locally or on your Expo app via phone

 I tested only with iPhone 8 on iOS.
+The app will show a notification at 6.30 PM, if you haven't started a quiz for the given day.
+You will be asked for a permission to that.
+If you reject, notifications will not work.

 - - -